FC Alians Lypova Dolyna

-Football Club Alians is a Ukrainian football club based in Lypova Dolyna, Sumy Oblast, in north-eastern Ukraine, founded in 2016.
-The club is competing in the Ukrainian First League following promotion from the 2019–20 Ukrainian Second League.
+Football Club Alians was a Ukrainian football club based in Lypova Dolyna, Sumy Oblast, in north-eastern Ukraine, founded in 2016.
+The club last competed in the Ukrainian First League following promotion from the 2019–20 Ukrainian Second League.
 Alians's home field is Yuvileiny Stadium in Sumy.

 History

 Alians Lypova Dolyna was founded in 2016.
 The team played its first match on May 21 of the same year within the framework of the Sumy Oblast Championship against Lebedynets from Lebedyn.
 According to the results of the 2016 season, Alians won gold medals in the championship, ahead of Yavir and Trostianets.
 Since 2017, the team participated in the highest league of the championship of Sumy Oblast.
 Alians finished the first draw in third place, and a year later became the champion.

 In 2018, Alians was admitted into the Amateur Championship of Ukraine.
 In its group, the team took third place, skipping ahead of Victoria and LNZ Cherkasy, and in the quarterfinals of the playoffs lost to the future champion VPK Ahro.